Bipolar Disorder and Addiction Treatment

 Bipolar disorder is characterized by recurring episodes of mania, hypomania, or depression.
 These mood swings can be intense and unpredictable, making it challenging to manage daily life.

-People with bipolar disorder may struggle with emotional regulation, leading to intense emotional experiences that can their actions and relationships.
-Before diagnosis, they may confuse a manic or depressive episode with true emotions and feel a sense of helplessness.
+Someone with bipolar disorder may struggle with emotional regulation, leading to intense emotional experiences that can affect their actions.
+Before their diagnosis, they may confuse a manic or depressive episode with true emotions and feel a sense of helplessness.

 It is essential to seek professional help if you or someone you know is experiencing symptoms of bipolar disorder.
 With proper treatment, it is possible to manage the condition and improve mental health and well-being.